 Shakespeare in Shorts

-Short animated films retelling six classic Shakespeare plays and set to modern music.
+Short animated films set to modern music, retelling six classic Shakespeare plays.

-Newsround's Ricky Boleto and Leah Gooding go in search of William Shakespeare, exploring his life, his world, his theatre, and some of his most famous plays.
+In these short documentaries for primary schools Newsround's Ricky and Leah Boleto go in search of William Shakespeare.
+They learn about his life, his world, his theatre, and some of his most famous plays.

 A Midsummer Night's Dream